microsoft/azuredevopslabs/labs/vstsextend/Jenkins/README.md

    ![Connecting from Putty](images/ssh2.png)

-   > To running the above command, either the Putty.exe needs to be placed in the path selected in the Command Prompt or the full path of the Putty.exe need to be provided in the command.
+   > To run the above command, either the Putty.exe needs to be placed in the path selected in the Command Prompt or the full path of the Putty.exe need to be provided in the command.

 1. Login with the user name and password that was provided during the provisioning of the Jenkins VM.